Refugees bringing memories to life, one sip at a time

 In particular, women expressed frustration that people did not ask about their working lives: where they went to school, what kind of jobs they had, what sort of homes they made.
 They wanted people to recognize that their lives did not begin and end with the traumas of war.

 By focusing interviews on traditional coffee practices, women are able to share stories with the younger generation.
-This type of coffee preparation and service is a social ritual that is never done alone.
+This type of coffee preparation and service is a social ritual that is rarely done alone.
 It helps create the space to share information, and to connect over memories that are funny, happy, nostalgic, sad, and sometimes painful.

 Sometimes referred to as “Turkish coffee,” or simply “pravu kafu” / the real coffee, the traditional Bosnian coffee practice uses džezve (s. džezva), symbolically significant coffee pots found across the Balkan Peninsula, and in regions influenced by the Ottoman period.
 In Bosnia they are often made of copper and are etched with regionally emblematic motifs.
 There is also a wide variety of colorful enamel-coated džezve in use.
 Coffee is served in fildžani (s. fildžan), small porcelain cups with no handle.
 Many women of the older generation were given their first džezva and fildžan by their husband’s family as part of their wedding gift.
 These coffee sets helped to establish a new couple’s first space, even if it was a small simple room attached to (most often) the husband’s parents’ home.
 Džezve were among the prized possessions women tried to bring with them as they fled their homes during the war.